One of the biggest questions we often see from beginner mixing engineers and producers is,

 In the world of mixing, engineers will often talk about the importance of gain staging.
 This term, which floods online mixing forums, is often misunderstood.

 We use gain staging to create level consistency in a digital system.
-The idea with proper gain staging is that the level going into the digital channel matches the level going out of the channel.
+The idea of proper gain staging is that the level going into the digital channel matches the level going out of the channel.
 Gain staging ensures that we're using the optimal level going into our plugins, which can help us craft more accurate mixes and perceive our sounds better.

 Gain staging is a crucial part of the mixing process in which you make sure all of your tracks are roughly at the same level prior to applying processing.
 As you continue processing through your mix, you will use gain staging after each plugin to maintain consistent volume.